spatialos/gdk-for-unity/docs/reference/concepts/logging.md

 # Logging

-The SpatialOS GDK for Unity provides a [`ILogDispatcher`]({{urlRoot}}/api/core/i-log-dispatcher) interface for logging, which gives more flexibility to handle logs separately in different workers and allows you to attach more context to your logs.
+The SpatialOS GDK for Unity provides an [`ILogDispatcher`]({{urlRoot}}/api/core/i-log-dispatcher) interface for logging, which provides more flexibility to handle logs based on the worker instance and allows you to attach additional context to your logs.

 There are two implementations of this interface in the Core package: